Walker Library (Minneapolis): Original 1911 building

 On June 13, 1911, the Walker Branch Library celebrated its grand opening.
-The first librarian was Lucy C. Dinsmore, who served from 1911-1925.
+The first librarian was Lucy C. Dinsmore, who served from 1911 to 1925.
 By 1912 Walker's residence, art gallery and offices took up one-fourth of the block at 8th and Hennepin.
 Walker later moved his family and his art to the Thomas Lowry Mansion on Lowry Hill in 1916.
 In 1920 Walker's compound on 8th and Hennepin was torn down to make way for the State Theater.
 In the meantime the bulk of the collection was housed at the Minneapolis Public Library while Walker offered to donate land and his collection for a new library and art museum.
 The proposal was first accepted and then ultimately rejected by the city.
 Instead, Walker Art Center was built in the location that Walker and library director Gratia Countryman wanted a new main library.
-Minneapolis didn’t get a new main library until 35 years later when the new Minneapolis Central Library was opened at 300 Nicollet Mall in 1960.
+Minneapolis did not get a new main library until 35 years later when the new Minneapolis Central Library was opened at 300 Nicollet Mall in 1960.

 A city of Minneapolis report written soon after the Walker Library opened noted that West High School and three other schools were in “borrowers’ distance” but about half of the circulation was adult fiction.

-On October 1, 1925 Lucy C. Dinsmore resigned, she was replaced by Alta I. Hansen who had previously worked at the Business Branch.
+On October 1, 1925, Lucy C. Dinsmore resigned, she was replaced by Alta I. Hansen who had previously worked at the Business Branch.

 In 1926 the Lyndale branch and a deposit collection were merged to form the West Lake Branch at Pillsbury and Lyndale.

-On October 4, 1928 Alta Hansen transferred back to business branch, she was replaced by Marion Crosby who had previously been librarian at East Lake Library.
+On October 4, 1928, Alta Hansen transferred back to business branch, she was replaced by Marion Crosby who had previously been librarian at East Lake Library.

 Starting in May 1937 the Minnesota Mycological society had its regular meetings for the study of mushrooms at the Walker Library.
 The Minnesota Audubon Society also had regular meetings and film and slide programs at the library.
 The Audubon Society also had a display of birds in the basement Audubon room until 1959 when the birds were donated to the city school's science departments.
 In the late 1930s the library had some WPA workers to help with day-to-day operations.
 Dexter Goulston, a labor organizer and auxiliary member of Truck Driver's Local #544 attempted to get WPA and Library staff to rebel against management but Marion Crosby was so universally respected that his words fell on deaf ears and he was quite discouraged and was transferred.
 Crosby was a bit concerned that she may have done something to get the library involved with the very active truck drivers union but everything ended up working out for the best.